Learn how the Erosion and Sediment Control Bylaw affects you and your site.

 Discharge Standards

-The ESC Bylaw specifies that no site can discharge water above 75mg/L total suspended solids (TSS).
+The ESC Bylaw specifies that no site can discharge water more than 75 milligrams per litre of Total Suspended Solids (TSS), above background or upstream levels.

 TSS must be tested independently in a lab, but the turbidity (cloudiness) of the water can be monitored in the field using a hand held turbidity meter.